hus•tle (ˈhʌs əl)

 We are called to nothing less.
 And it is not so wild a dream.

 Community Capacities and Community Necessities, John McKnight

-> All these thoughts (and more) are informing the plan I’m crafting for my future and OMHG beginning in 2015.
+All these thoughts (and more) are informing the plan I’m crafting for my future.
 I started my journey to a handmade life before Facebook, Twitter, or Etsy even existed and I’ll be here making my own way while lending a helping hand to others for decades still to come.
-I just registered my first trademark for the evolution of OMHG and am working on a ten year vision because this year the biggest gift was to know my own strength when standing still.
 The river can go on rushing and hustling on it’s way without me, I know in the end it always ends up at the ocean.
 The big, real, powerful things don’t have to rush for anyone, they are timeless enough to wait for us to come home.